samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 ### Give yourself and others the space to slow down

 Slowing down is a very hard thing to do; it requires a mindset shift.
 We are always busy.
 And we use it as our measure of success.
-In fact when prompted the question of how life is, one almost always answers “Busy” ([this article](https://medium.com/adventures-in-consumer-technology/there-s-never-any-time-adfe472d8613#.uanxg6zc4) describes "the busy phenomenon" nicely.
+In fact when prompted the question of how life is, one almost always answers “Busy” ([this article](https://medium.com/adventures-in-consumer-technology/there-s-never-any-time-adfe472d8613#.uanxg6zc4) describes "the busy phenomenon" nicely).

 ![Slow it Down](/images/blog/Slow it down.jpg){:.small}